 - Desenzano del Garda

-TIP: If you have more time and want to visit a more authentic part of Italy, I strongly suggest to spend a few days in the Trentino region, North of Lake Garda.
+TIP: If you have more time and want to visit a more authentic part of Italy, I strongly suggest spending a few days in the Trentino region, North of Lake Garda.
 It’s an amazing place for those looking for a big variety of more active outdoorsy things to do.
-You can find some recommendations here: Best Things To Do in Trentino in Summer.
+One of the nicest places not too far from Lake Garda is Val di Fumo – the scenery along this easy hike is spectacular!
+You can find more recommendations for this area in our guide to the best things to do in Trentino in summer.

 Lake Garda Markets